 Adjunct and Part-time

-Mr. Campbell is an associate on Houlihan Lokey’s Business Services and Transportation & Logistics groups.
+Mr. Campbell is an Associate Director at Livingstone Partners.
 He performs sellside and buyside M&A advisory, debt and equity financings, strategic alternatives assessments, and valuations.

-Before joining Houlihan Lokey, Mr. Campbell worked in private wealth management on a high-net-worth team at Morgan Stanley Smith Barney.
-In addition, he has founded a company in the private security industry and another in the luxury leisure space.
+Before joining Livingstone Partners, Mr. Campbell worked in M&A advisory at Houlihan Lokey.
+In addition, he has worked in private wealth management on a high-net-worth team at Morgan Stanley Smith Barney, as well as founded a company in the private security industry and another in the luxury leisure space.
 Recently, Mr. Campbell has been serving as an adjunct professor at the University of Southern California teaching Fundamentals of Investment Banking to graduate students in the Marshall School of Business.

-Brian Little is a Managing Director in the Consumer Investment Banking Group of Imperial Capital.
-Mr. Little has over 15 years of experience advising middle market clients on M&A and capital raise transactions, with a keen focus on lifestyle brands within the broader consumer sector.
-Mr. Little earned both his M.B.A. and B.S. from the University of Southern California's Marshall School of Business.
-He is also a Chartered Financial Analyst (CFA) Charterholder as well as a FINRA-registered General Securities Principal and possesses Series 7, 24, 63 and 79 licenses.
+BBrian Little is a managing director in the Consumer M&A advisory practice at Duff & Phelps.
+Professor Little has over 16 years of experience advising middle-market clients on mergers and acquisitions and private placements of debt and equity.
+He has closed numerous transactions in the Apparel, Sporting Goods, Retail, Food and Restaurants sectors.
+Professor Little earned both his M.B.A. as well as his B.S. from the University of Southern California's Marshall School of Business.
+He is a Chartered Financial Analyst (CFA) Charterholder as well as a FINRA-registered General Securities Principal and possesses Series 7, 24, 63 and 79 licenses.

 JD, Stanford University School of Law; MBA, University of Chicago School of Business; BA, Grinnell College.